AdobeDocs/campaign.en/help/v8/dev/database-mapping.md

 >[!NOTE]
 >
->As a standard, keys are the elements declared from the main element of the schema after indexes have been defined.
+>* Keys are the elements declared from the main element of the schema after indexes have been defined.

->[!NOTE]
 >
->Keys are created during table mapping (standard or FDA), Adobe Campaign finds unique indexes.
+>* Keys are created during table mapping (standard or FDA), Adobe Campaign finds unique indexes.

 **Example**: